The Doctor's Bothy

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Open plan living area with solid fuel stove, LPG gas cooker, TV/DVD, radio etc.
+Open plan living area with solid fuel stove, LPG gas cooker, TV, radio etc.

 Double bedroom with multi-fuel stove

 - Linen (Single Bed)